 RCS features will automatically kick in if you message someone who has it enabled on their end, but you get kicked back to regular SMS texting if they don't.
 Getting RCS set up on an Android phone is pretty simple for someone who hasn't done it yet, but extra work still needs to be done for that to happen.

-SMS: Holding strong as the universal standard
+SMS: The universal standard

 An even bigger concern is SMS's inadequate security.
 SMS text messages can be easily intercepted if someone wants to access your messages badly enough, meaning you should think twice before sending private information to someone using it.
 Outside of possibly being intercepted by bad actors, there's also the fact that SMS messages are stored by carriers and can be used how they see fit.
 When messaging someone over RCS through the Google Messages app, you don't have to worry about these privacy concerns.